Skip to content

 Retry Policies

 RetryPolicy provides constant, linear, exponential, and decorrelated-jitter strategies.
-Filter by error type; cooperates with the abort signal so retries stop immediately on cancellation.
+Filter by error type.
+Cooperates with the abort signal so retries stop on cancellation.

 JSON-LD Canonical Wire Format